 When looking at a special needs family, have you ever thought, “I don’t know how they do it” or “I could never do it.”
-Here is a secret, we are no different than you.
-We are doing the best we can with our children, but the truth is, sometimes we feel burnt-out in our roles as caregivers.
+Here is a secret, we are no different than you, trying to do the best we can with our children.
+But the truth is, sometimes we feel burnt-out in our roles as caregivers.
 We love our children, but we feel overwhelmed by the extra responsibilities.
 When you wonder how we do it, we might be barely hanging on.

 And here is another truth, sometimes, we could really use your help.
 How can you help?
 I asked my friends on Facebook for their feedback, and their responses were surprisingly similar.
 With their input and my personal experience, here are seven practical ways you can help a special needs family: